Shop Subscribe

 Students will begin by determining the size and shape of the decorative throw pillow they’ll be designing.
 Then, they’ll draw or design an original piece on an unprimed canvas.
 After some practice, they’ll use Liquitex spray paints to outline their designs, finishing them with paint markers with precision nibs and a coat of acrylic gloss or matte medium.

 Final canvases will be attached to decorated backings, sewn, and stuffed, making the perfect gift.
-Follow the link below to find step-by-step directions, a material list, and an image of the finished piece.
+Follow the link below for step-by-step directions, a material list, and an image of the finished piece.

 Tagged With: Art Lesson Plans